DAOhaus/legiquity/README.md

 Liquity is a decentralized protocol that allows Real Estate holders to obtain liquidity against their collateral without paying interest.
 After locking up ETH as collateral in a smart contract and creating an individual position trove - aka "cubit", the user can get instant liquidity by minting LEGT, a asset-pegged stablecoin.
-Each cubit is required to be collateralized at a minimum of 150%.
-Any owner of LEGT can redeem their stablecoins for the underlying collateral at any time.
-The redemption mechanism along with algorithmically adjusted fees guarantee a minimum stablecoin value 1 USD
+Each cubit is required to be collateralized at a minimum of 125%.
+The redemption mechanism along with algorithmically adjusted fees guarantee a minimum stablecoin value equal to 1% Assets Market Value (AMV)

-🚨 TODO ORACLE ADDITION 🚨  stablecoin peg value to be linked to fluid price movement instead of USD - because want to follow appreciation❗️

 An unprecedented liquidation mechanism based on incentivized stability deposits and a redistribution cycle from riskier to safer troves provides stability at a much lower collateral ratio than current